Iran nuclear talks resume with Tehran focused on sanctions relief | Headlines

 The seventh round of talks, the first under Iran's new hardline President Ebrahim Raisi, ended 10 days ago after adding some new Iranian demands to a working text.
 Western powers said progress was too slow https://www.reuters.com/world/middle-east/biden-aide-sullivan-says-us-israel-need-joint-strategy-amid-iran-diplomacy-2021-12-22 and negotiators had "weeks not months" https://www.reuters.com/world/middle-east/weeks-left-rescue-iran-nuclear-deal-western-envoys-say-talks-break-2021-12-17 left before the 2015 deal becomes meaningless.
 Little remains https://www.reuters.com/world/middle-east/what-remains-iran-nuclear-deal-talks-resume-2021-11-28 of that deal, which lifted sanctions against Tehran in exchange for restrictions on its atomic activities.
 Then-President Donald Trump pulled Washington out of it in 2018, re-imposing U.S. sanctions, and Iran later breached many of the deal's nuclear restrictions and kept pushing well beyond them.

 "Today all parties have agreed to come back to activate the eighth round of negotiations even in (the) Christmas and New Year's holiday.
 This in itself fully shows a greater sense of urgency on the part of all parties concerned," China's top envoy Wang Qun told reporters.
-He was speaking shortly before a meeting of the remaining parties to the deal - Iran, Russia, China, France, Britain, Germany and the European Union - was due to formally kick off the round at 6 p.m.
+He was speaking shortly before a meeting of the remaining parties to the deal - Iran, Russia, China, France, Britain, Germany and the European Union - formally kicked off the round at about 6 p.m.
 (1700 GMT), though envoys had already met in various smaller formats.

 END OF THE ROAD "The most important issue for us is to reach a point where, firstly, Iranian oil can be sold easily and without hindrance," Iranian media quoted Foreign Minister Hossein Amirabdollahian as saying before the talks resumed.